 (Western District of Wisconsin).
 Represent Konica Minolta and others in patent infringement action involving digital microfilm imaging and editing.

-(District of Delaware).
-Represented Fujitsu defendants in patent infringement action involving integrated circuits.
+Represent Toshiba defendants in patent infringement action involving magnetic films.

 Terumo Corp., et al. v.
 Lepu Medical Technology (Beijing) Co., et al.